*Stats As Of 6/1/06

 70. Danny Payne (OF, Georgia Tech) - .356, 180 AB, 14 2B, 11 HR, 44 RBI, 31 BB, 48 K, 20 SB

-Before late season shoulder injury slowed him down, Danny Payne was on a roll at the plate for Georgia Tech.
+Before a late season shoulder injury slowed him down, Danny Payne was on a roll at the plate for Georgia Tech.
 By next season, however, he may be a first round candidate given his spectacular combination of power and speed.

 71. Timothy Ferguson (SS, West Brook HS)